airodactyl/neovim-ranger/README.rst

 -----------

 1. After closing ranger, the prompt waiting for a key press is displayed.
 This can't be bypassed, and will hopefully be fixed by neovim-0.2.
+2. <C-h> does not work in ranger through neovim, zh can be used instead.

 Notes
 -----